fredrikburmester/TNM034/README.md

 This aim of the project was to create a program to determain if a persons face is part of an image set.
 We do this using face recognition with eigen faces and PCA.

+The programming language MATLAB was used to complete this project.

 The **main.mlx** file is used for running the program and testing its accuracy.

 The folder `./inlämning` contains the final result in the course.